peterjobes/jekyll-now/_posts/2019-12-04-sea-to-summit.md

 It was strange, given how much I love the freedom of untamed hills at home, to find the initial climb is on the road.
 It’s almost all dirt, with a few concrete sections.
 I gained about 800m of vert in 8km before finally hitting the single track where the climb begins in earnest.

+>It was strange, given how much I love the freedom of untamed hills at home, to find the initial climb is on the road.

-The going is all trail and the path is straight forward to follow.
+From then on the going is all trail and the path is straight forward to follow.
 With the summit only 3km away there's still 700m of climb to go, giving a daunting idea of the steepness to come.

 With carry on luggage only, I'd taken my Salomon SpeedCross.
 I sometimes wear them for light hiking as well as running so they seemed a good shout for a trip away.
 They didn't disappoint.
 As the going got steep I encountered quite a few sheets of rock and it’s like having adhesive on your feet.